gabriellapizzuto/gabriellapizzuto.github.io/_pages/about.md

 Moreover, I am passionate about deploying algorithms to control the dynamic behaviour of robots with the goal of moving closer to robots that can adapt in real-world environments.

 # Most Recent News

+(10/2022) I will be giving an industrial talk at the [Robotics and Automation Exhibition](https://www.roboticsandautomation.co.uk/conference) on __Robotics for Accelerating Material Discovery__.

+(10/2022) It was great to meet the [future roboticists at Brooke Weston Academy](https://www.brookeweston.org/news/?pid=10&nid=1&storyid=927) through Skype a Scientist.

 (08/2022) I will be giving an invited talk at the [Accelerate Conference](https://accelerateconf.utoronto.ca/program/).